zaigie/stream-infer/README.md

    <strong>English</strong> | <a href="./README.zh.md">简体中文</a>
 </p>

 Stream Infer is a Python library designed for stream inference in video processing applications.
-It contains modular components for video frame generation, inference algorithms, and result export.
+It includes modular components for video frame generation, inference algorithms, and result export.

 ## Installation